AsherTeo/Financial-Loan-Analytics/README.md

 3. **Feature Importance:**
    - Use machine learning techniques to determine the importance of each feature in predicting loan status.
    - Identify the most influential features and their impact on loan outcomes.
+   -
 ## Methodology

+### 1) Data Extraction & Data Wrangling
+To demonstrate my SQL skills, I manually import the dataset into Microsoft Server.
+Using SQL, I generate various results and insights, which are saved in an SQL Report under the SQL folder.
+Subsequently, I utilize the Python pyodbc library to extract the data from the SQL Server for further analysis and processing.
+Additionally, I conduct data wrangling tasks such as removing duplicates and missing values, and ensuring correct data types are assigned.

+### 2) Feature Enginerring

+### 3) Exploratory Data Analysis (EDA)
+### 4) Machine Learning Analysis

 ### 5) Hypothesis Overview